Bluetti Generator Solar Panel Wiring & Setup Guide - Step by Step

 When it comes to wiring and cables for the solar panels, there are 3 parts we suggest getting.
-10 gauge extension MC4 cabling and a branch connector.
-We always suggest 70 feet because it's nice to be able to keep the solar panels out in the sun while the Bluetti solar generator is in the shade or inside the house where you need it.
+10 gauge extension MC4 cabling and branch connectors.
+We suggest the extension cable because it's nice to be able to keep the solar panels out in the sun while the Bluetti solar generator is in the shade or inside the house where you need it.
 That being said, you can get any length of MC4 extension cabling you want.

-2. Here is a link to 70ft MC4 extension cable - Click here to check price on Amazon
+2. Here is a link to MC4 extension cable - Click here

 Below you will find a diagram that explains how to put everything together.
 Its a super simple 4-step (plug-and-play) process which anyone can do.
 Once you have the 4 panels hooked up to your generator, you will be able to recharge your Bluetti solar generator in 3.5-4 hours!